Finch-API/finch-docs/docs/Product-Guides/Automated-Connect-Flow.md

 ![](../../assets/images/integratingConnect2B2X.png)

+### Authentication Method Configuration
+Finch often offers several methods of authentication to end employers.
+Some integrations offer the option for employers to authenticate using credenentials, while others also offer OAuth or direct API token input.
+These methods have different tradeoffs regarding reliability and access to data, and Finch works to give maximal optionality in the way data access happens.
+Finch allows you as the developer to choose which auth methods you want to expose to your end customers and in which priority.
+Finch offers a primary and secondary auth method that can be set for each provider and also can hide certain auth methods if you wish.
+For example, if you would only like to expose the OAuth auth method to BambooHR customers, Finch can hide the credential auth method in Finch Connect for you.
+Get in touch with your Finch representative if you would like a specific auth configuration, and we can manage it for you

 ### How do I incentivize my user to connect their system?

 To improve conversion, it is important to set user expectations before opening Finch Connect.
 We recommend letting the user know they will be asked to connect their employment system and, importantly, why connecting is beneficial for them.